asya-code/EatThis/README.md

 ## Features
 <p>
-Unregistered guests can see the most popular recipes, browse all recipes and search particular ones by cuisine/diet/recipe name or ingredient.
+&nbsp Unregistered guests can see the most popular recipes, browse all recipes and search particular ones by cuisine/diet/recipe name or ingredient.
 After search button is pressed, request is send into my flask server which picks corresponding recipes from the database and sends them to the search results page.
 <p>
 <br>